daig/daig.github.io/_posts/2020-03-20-times-a-changing.md

     - Costco-sized tub of olive oil 🛢️
     - An armful of assorted citrus 🍊🍋
     - 3lb of kiwis 🥝
+    - 2 bundles of cilantro 🌱
+    - 1/4 package of fresh rosemary 🌱
 - Supplements 💊💊💊💊💊💊💊💊💊🍚🍚💊
     - Magnesium
     - Potassium salt